oracle/terraform-provider-oci/website/docs/r/iot_digital_twin_instance.html.markdown

 The following attributes are exported:

 * `auth_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource (like VaultSecret, ClientCertificate etc.,) used to authenticate the digital twin instance.
+* `connectivity_type` - Connectivity type of the digital twin instance
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `description` - A short description of the resource.
 * `digital_twin_adapter_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the digital twin adapter.